What’s your image of the best salesperson in your industry?

 Use the “5 W’s (and 1H)” technique.

-It will keep the conversation going and give you a far deeper understanding.
+It will keep the conversation going and give you a far deeper understanding of your prospective customer’s wants and needs.

 3. Share your own knowledge and insight